Skip to Main Content

 California Voter Registration

 Paper registration applications are also available at the Department of Motor Vehicles offices or U.S. post office.
 You may also request a paper voter registration application be mailed to you by calling the California Secretary of State at (800) 345-VOTE(8683) or by emailing Elections Division staff.
-Instructions for filling out paper applications are available here, and an ASL video is available here
+The California Secretary of State provides instructions for filling out paper applications and an ASL video.

 Need more advice or information on whether you qualify as a California resident?